ashgupta1971/DualBootLinuxMint/index.md

 * The storage device being used is 1 TB in size.
 * The storage device is a hard disk drive, not a SSD.
-* The storage device is in MBR format (not UEFI) and will be kept that way.
+* The storage device is in MBR format (not GPT) and will be kept that way.
 * There may be an existing instance of Windows 10 installed along with data that needs to be preserved.
 If this is not the